 Fallen cold and dead.

-Abraham Lincoln (1809-1865) – Leaving an enduring legacy in his historic role as savior of the Union and emancipator of the slaves, Abraham Lincoln was the 16th President of the United States, serving from March 1861 until his assassination in April 1865.
+Leaving an enduring legacy in his historic role as the savior of the Union and emancipating the slaves, Abraham Lincoln was the 16th President of the United States, serving from March 1861 until his assassination in April 1865.

 He was the second child of Thomas Lincoln and Nancy Hanks Lincoln, born in a one-room log cabin on the Sinking Spring Farm in Hardin County, Kentucky (now LaRue County).
 Though coming from humble beginnings, his father Thomas enjoyed considerable status in Kentucky—where he sat on juries, appraised estates, served on country slave patrols, and guarded prisoners.
-By the time Abraham was born, Thomas owned two 600-acre farms, several town lots, livestock, and horses.
-He was among the richest men in the county; however, in 1816, Thomas lost all of his land in court cases because of faulty property titles.
+Thomas owned two 600-acre farms, several town lots, livestock, and horses by the time Abraham was born.
+He was among the wealthiest men in the county; however, in 1816, Thomas lost all of his lands in court cases because of faulty property titles.

-The family then moved north across the Ohio River to Indiana, when Lincoln was nine.
-His mother died of milk sickness in 1818 and his father remarried the following year.
+The family then moved north across the Ohio River to Indiana when Lincoln was nine.
+His mother died of milk sickness in 1818, and his father remarried the following year.
 In 1830, fearing a milk sickness outbreak along the Ohio River, the Lincoln family moved west, where they settled in Illinois.
-At the age of 22, Lincoln struck out on his own, making extraordinary efforts to attain knowledge while working on a farm, splitting rails for fences, and keeping store at New Salem, Illinois.
-He also held a variety of public positions such as postmaster and county surveyor, while reading voraciously, and teaching himself law.
-Of his learning method, he would say: “I studied with nobody”.
+At the age of 22, Lincoln struck out on his own, making extraordinary efforts to attain knowledge while working on a farm, splitting rails for fences, and keeping a store in New Salem, Illinois.
+He also held various public positions, such as postmaster and county surveyor, while reading voraciously and teaching himself law.
+Of his learning method, he would say: “I studied with nobody.”
 He became an Illinois congressman in 1834 and was admitted to the bar in 1836.
 He was a captain in the Black Hawk War, spent eight years in the Illinois legislature, and rode the circuit of courts for many years.
 His law partner said of him, “His ambition was a little engine that knew no rest.”
-He married Mary Todd on November 4, 1842 and the couple would have four sons, only one of whom lived to maturity.
+He married Mary Todd on November 4, 1842, and the couple would have four sons, only one of whom lived to maturity.

-Lincoln thought secession illegal, and was willing to use force to defend Federal law and the Union.
-When Confederate batteries fired on Fort Sumter, South Carolina and forced its surrender, he called on the states for 75,000 volunteers.
+Lincoln thought secession was illegal and was willing to use force to defend Federal law and the Union.
+When Confederate batteries fired on Fort Sumter, South Carolina, and forced its surrender, he called on the states for 75,000 volunteers.
 As President, he built the Republican Party into a strong national organization.
 Further, he rallied most of the northern Democrats to the Union cause.
 On January 1, 1863, he issued the Emancipation Proclamation that declared forever free those slaves within the Confederacy.

 Lincoln’s Story by Henry Cabot Lodge and Theodore Roosevelt in 1895